apache/tvm-rfcs/rfcs/0094-aarch64-backend-with-sve.md

 # Reference-level explanation

-The main difference compared to CodegenLLVM would be how we generate llvm and assembly for `Ramp` and `Broadcast` nodes.
+The main difference compared to CodegenLLVM would be how we generate LLVM and assembly for `Ramp` and `Broadcast` nodes.

 Let's take a simple vectorized addition of two dimensional tensors as an example: